AI Agent Index

 Pros

-• MCP Gateway provides a single standardised endpoint for all tool calls compatible with every major agent framework including Claude, Cursor, Codex, and Hermes -- developers avoid building and maintaining individual integrations for each external service their agents need to access
+• MCP Gateway provides a single standardized endpoint for all tool calls compatible with every major agent framework including Claude, Cursor, Codex, and Hermes: developers avoid building and maintaining individual integrations for each external service their agents need to access

-• Managed OAuth and credential handling covers authentication complexity across 250+ integrations automatically -- Composio refreshes tokens, retries failed calls, and handles rate limiting so agent developers focus on reasoning logic rather than infrastructure plumbing
+• Managed OAuth and credential handling covers authentication complexity across 1,000 plus integrations automatically: Composio refreshes tokens, retries failed calls, and handles rate limiting so agent developers focus on reasoning logic rather than infrastructure plumbing

-• Usage-based free tier at 20,000 tool calls per month with no time limit allows genuine production testing before any cost commitment -- meaningful for teams evaluating agent tool-calling at real scale before committing to the $29/mo or $229/mo paid tiers
+• Usage-based free tier at 20,000 tool calls per month with no time limit allows genuine production testing before any cost commitment, meaningful for teams evaluating agent tool-calling at real scale before committing to the $29 or $229 per month paid tiers

 Limitations

-• SOC-2 compliance is only available on the Enterprise tier which requires custom pricing -- teams with security procurement requirements that need SOC-2 attestation cannot access it on the $29 or $229 self-serve plans
+• SOC 2 compliance is only available on the Enterprise tier which requires custom pricing and direct sales engagement: no public trust center or security page exists at composio.dev, meaning teams with security procurement requirements cannot self-serve compliance documentation

-• Tool call overages add billing unpredictability at scale -- teams running complex multi-step agentic workflows on the $29/mo Starter plan can exceed 200K monthly calls faster than expected and face $0.299 per 1,000 overage charges that compound quickly
+• Tool call overages add billing unpredictability at scale: teams running complex multi-step agentic workflows on the $29 per month Ridiculously Cheap plan can exceed 200,000 monthly calls faster than expected and face $0.299 per 1,000 overage charges that compound quickly

 Frequently asked questions